Psychedelic/cap-docs/docs/integrate-cap/motoko-sdk.md

 Copy the `<Application Token Contract Id>`, as it's needed for initialisation.

-### 2. Initialize CAP in Your Mainnet Canister
+## 2. Initialize CAP in Your Mainnet Canister

-The initialisation is the process that calls the CAP `handshake` endpoint to create root/history canister in CAP for your project.
-Your events will be stored in this canister exclusively.
+The initialisation is the process that calls the Cap `handshake` endpoint:

 ```sh
 dfx canister --network ic call <Application Token Contract Id> init "()"